How to Apply

 Steps to apply

 1. Apply to San Jose State University via Cal State Apply website.
 This application must be completed in order to be admitted to the University.
+Applicants must apply early through Cal State Apply in order to obtain an SJSU ID# required for the MSW Application Process.
+After submitting your application through Cal State Apply, please allow a minimum of 5-10 business days for SJSU to create and email you your SJSU ID#.

 2. Submit an application to the School of Social Work.
 Application materials are obtained and submitted via the MSW Program Application Portal.
+The portal will be open towards the beginning of October.

 3. Submit an official transcript from all undergraduate institutions attended to the Graduate Admissions and Program Evaluation (GAPE) office.
 Contact information for GAPE is as follows: